-The Sikh Arts and Cultural Association’s (SACA) 'home from home' will provide a home for families of children and young people with cancer, on-site of the Queen Elizabeth Hospital Birmingham.
+The Sikh Arts and Cultural Association’s (SACA) home from home provides a home for families of children and young people with cancer here at the Queen Elizabeth Hospital Birmingham.

-Many families travel a significant distance so that their children can undergo treatment at QEHB.
-Unfortunately, due to a lack of affordable, appropriate accommodation, patients and their families are not always able to share a physical and emotional closeness during periods of extended hospital treatment.
+Many families have to travel a significant distance so that their children can undergo treatment at QEHB.
+Unfortunately, due to a lack of affordable and appropriate accommodation, patients and their families are not always able to be together during periods of extended hospital treatment.

-SACA’s 'home from home' will provide a place for families to stay, just a five-minute walk from the hospital where their loved ones are being treated.
-Families will be able to use the home, free of charge, for any length of time, enabling them to remain close to their children whilst they are treated.
+SACA’s home from home provides a place for families to stay, just a five minute walk from the hospital where their loved ones are being treated.
+Families are able to use the home, free of charge, for any length of time, enabling them to remain close to their children whilst they are being treated.

-QEHB Charity is extremely pleased to launch this new project in association with SACA, to provide an essential 'home from home' for families of children and young adults receiving cancer treatment here at the Queen Elizabeth Hospital Birmingham.
+QEHB Charity is extremely proud to have this home from home with the help of SACA, to provide an essential home from home for families of children and young adults receiving cancer treatment here at the Queen Elizabeth Hospital Birmingham.